edgararuiz-zz/dbplot/cran-comments.md

 ## Release summary

-Mostly bug fixes.
-The main motivation was to address warnings issued by the new version of 'rlang'.
+New feature that allows multiple, and named, plots to be calculated at one time.

 ## Test environments
-* local windows 10 install, R 3.4.3
+* local windows 10 install, R 3.5.0
-* ubuntu 16.04 with RStudio Server, R 3.4.3
 * ubuntu 14.04 (on travis-ci)

 ## R CMD check results